UWNETLAB/camarkdown/caMarkdown/tests/womenInComp/temp.md

 Yes.
 Particularly at NYU, because at NYU they just had a new computer science department that had grown out of the math department.
-The way it was set up in the graduate department, if your area was a systems area, in order to balance it you had to take all this theory stuff.
+The way it was set up in the graduate department, if your area was a systems area, in order to balance it you had to take all this th]($bfikeyppqbfwu @gmcasjsahjq)eory stuff.
 Well, most of it was mathematics, so I took logic and automata theory and probability; so more than half of the courses that I was taking were math.